-- significant changes in behaviour, aggressive behaviour or regression (going back) to an earlier stage of development (for example, bedwetting)
+- significant changes in behaviour, aggressive behaviour or regression (going back) to an earlier stage of development (for example, bed wetting)

-- depression or social withdrawal
+- or social withdrawal

 - getting into trouble at school (sometimes to avoid going home)

-- self-harming behaviours (for example, self-mutilation, suicide attempts or prostitution).
+- (for example, self-mutilation, or prostitution)

 Talking to children about sexual abuse

 It can be distressing to discover or suspect a child has experienced sexual abuse.
-Most people feel a range of emotions, including anger, sadness, shock, disbelief, disgust and helplessness.
+Most people feel a range of emotions, including anger, sadness, shock, disbelief, disgust, and helplessness: